About

 About Vik

-Long story: From 2005 to 2009, I learned to develop software for Fortune 500 customers.
+From 2005 to 2009, I learned to develop software for Fortune 500 customers.
 Back in University, I was deeply passionate about building tech products and exploring their impact on business growth.
 However, despite working for some of the largest enterprises in the world, none of the roles I held between 2005 and 2009 taught me the art and science of building tech products that drive real business revenue & customer love.

 Key learnings from this phase: